israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     The minimum safe integer in JavaScript (-(253 - 1)).

 Number.MIN_VALUE
-    The smallest positive representable number.
+    The smallest positive representable number - that is, the positive number closest to zero (without actually being zero).

 ### Function